syncfusion-content/wpf-docs/wpf/Maps/Map-Providers.md

 {% endtabs %}

-## Pinch Zooming
+## Pinch zooming

-If you want to zoom the imagery layer using fingers by touch, then you have to set `IsManipulationEnabled` property to true as shown in the below code snippet.
+If you want to zoom the imagery layer using fingers by touch, then you have to enable `EnableZoom` and `IsManipulationEnabled` property of map control.

 {% tabs %}